Ponsontuel Wood, Gweek, near Helford, Cornwall. 6.25 acres of coastal oak, with extensive tidal frontage for £76,000 (freehold) [#A1010]

 Third Party Rights:

 An overage provision exists until 2087 whereby 25% of the increase of the value of the land attributable to securing planning permission for change of use will be payable to a previous owner under a legal charge.
 The purchaser will be liable to pay £300 + VAT as a contribution towards legal costs in transferring the obligation.
+The terms of the overage cannot be varied.
+Intending purchasers should satisfy themselves in this respect before agreeing to purchase this property.
+Given the location, we believe development consent is extremely unlikely and we would counsel those interested in development not to pursue a purchase here.
+Please contact the agent for more details.

 How To Buy